Michael T. Hannan

-Michael Thomas Hannan (born July 14, 1943) is an American sociologist, and professor of management at the Stanford Graduate School of Business, known for his seminal work in the field of organizational ecology.
+Michael Thomas Hannan (born July 14, 1943) is an American sociologist who serves as the StrataCom Professor of Management at Stanford University, where he is also a professor of management at the Stanford Graduate School of Business.

+Hannan is known for his seminal work in the field of organizational ecology.
+He was previously the Scarborough Professor of Social Sciences at Cornell University from 1986 to 1991.

 Biography

-Hannan received his B.A. at the College of the Holy Cross in 1965, his M.A. at the University of North Carolina, Chapel Hill, in 1968, where he also obtained his Ph.D in sociology in 1970.
+Hannan was educated at the College of the Holy Cross, where he received a Bachelor of Arts (B.A.) in sociology in 1965.
+He pursued graduate studies in sociology at the University of North Carolina at Chapel Hill, earning a Master of Arts (M.A.) and Ph.D. in sociology in 1968 and 1970, respectively.
+His dissertation concerned levels of analysis and was republished in 1971 as "Aggregation and Disaggregation in Sociology".

 Hannan started his academic career as assistant professor of sociology at Stanford University, where he got promoted to professor of sociology.
 In 1984 he moved to Cornell University, where he was appointed professor of social sciences.
 In 1991 he moved back to Stanford to become professor of management and professor of sociology, and since 2015 emeritus.

 Among others he was awarded a Guggenheim Fellowships in sociology in 1987, and a Max Weber Award by the American Sociological Association in 1992 and 2002.